April 2, 2009 – Hilo, Hawaii

 VIDEO: David Corrigan

-Browne, who resides on Oahu were most of his commissioned works are displayed, is a graduate of Kamehameha Schools and completed his master’s in fine arts from the University of Hawaii at Manoa.
+Bleecker attended Hawaii Preparatory Academy on the Big Island and completed his master’s in fine arts from the University of Hawaii at Manoa.